-Jerramiah T. Healy is a life-long resident and advocate of Jersey City.
+Jerramiah Healy served as Mayor from 2004 to 2013 and is a life-long resident and advocate of Jersey City.
 At an early age, his Irish immigrant parents instilled in him a strong work ethic, a sense of family values and moral integrity.
 These character strengths have played an integral role in his life as a husband, father, and public servant.

 Mayor Healy attended Villanova University in Pennsylvania and helped to pay for his education by working as an ironworker out of Local #45 Ironworker's Union in Jersey City during his breaks from college.
 He graduated from Villanova in 1972, and received a law degree from Seton Hall University School of Law.